lmiller1990/vue-testing-handbook/src/v3/computed-properties.md

 You can find the test described on this page [here](https://github.com/lmiller1990/vue-testing-handbook/tree/master/demo-app-vue-3/tests/unit/NumberRenderer.spec.js).

-Testing computed properties are especially simple, since they are just plain old JavaScript functions.
+Testing computed properties is especially simple, since they are just plain old JavaScript functions.

 Let's start with looking at two different ways to test a `computed` property.
 We will develop a `<NumberRenderer>` component, that renders either odd or even numbers, based on a `numbers` computed property.